jacob-ogre/vim-syncr/README.md

 3. Copy the .syncrconf from ~/.vim/bundle/vim-syncr/ to the root directory of a code repository that is present locally and on a remote machine.
 4. Edit the .syncrconf as necessary to make the connections work.
+5. Copy `serv_switch` from ~/.vim/bundle/vim-syncr to the root of your working repository, which will enable simple switching between remote machines.

+### Usage
+## Basic operations
-5. Open and edit a file in the repository, :w, and `<leader>suf`.
+1. Open and edit a file in your working repository, then :w, and last `<leader>sf`.
-6. Alternately, alter multiple files in a directory, :w, and `<leader>sud` to sync the entire directory (i.e., the parts that have changed).
+2. Alternately, alter multiple files in a directory, :w, and `<leader>sd` to sync the entire directory (i.e., the parts that have changed).
-7. An entire directory can be synced by opening the .syncrconf at the repo root, then using `<leader>sud` to perform a recursive sync.
+3. An entire repository can be synced by opening a file at the working repository root (e.g., .syncrconf), then using `<leader>sd` to perform a recursive sync.

+## Server switching

 ## Other options?
 `sftp` can also do the job, particularly for single files, and you might check out